Animal bites and suspected human rabies exposures

-Bats are a special case because bat variant rabies has been documented in persons with no history of a scratch or a bite.
+Exposure to bats requires special attention because bat variant rabies has been documented in persons with no history of a scratch or a bite.
 Any potential human exposure to a bat requires careful assessment because bat teeth are razor sharp and tiny, so a bite wound may not be detectable on physical examination.

 Although terrestrial carnivores such as raccoons, skunks, foxes and coyotes are known to harbor rabies in other parts of the country, bats are the only known reservoir for rabies in Washington state.
-Over the past several decades, only four non-bat animals have tested positive for rabies in Washington (one each of a cat, dog, llama and horse), two of which were infected with a bat-variant of rabies (the strain type was unknown for the other two animals).
+Since 1989, only four non-bat animals have tested positive for rabies in Washington (two cats, a llama, and a horse), three of which were infected with a bat-variant of rabies (the strain type was unknown for the horse.)

 If a person is exposed to rabies, infection can be prevented by administering rabies immune globulin and a series of rabies vaccine doses.
 To be effective, preventive treatment must be started before symptoms appear and must be given according to a specific schedule.

 Resources for the general public

 - For persons bitten by dogs, cats, or ferrets in King County (PDF)

 - Rabies information for travelers, CDC